Skip to main content

 A Report is the host's published synthesis of what happened in their Space — what participants thought, where they agreed, where they didn't, what stood out.
 Ratel ships two report surfaces that work together:

-This chapter walks through both, in the order a host typically uses them: build a few Analyzes to see what's there, then write the Space Report on top.
+This chapter walks through both, in the order a host typically uses them: build a few Analyzes to see what's there, then write reports on top.

 Step 1 — Pick cross filters